What is Fair Trade?

 Fair trade is a Movement, not a brand.

-Fair trade is a piece of the global justice movement that seeks to empower producer communities, activists, and consumers and radically redefine power structures through people-centered, democratic trading alternatives.
+Fair trade is a social justice movement that seeks to empower producer communities, by radically redefining power structures through people-centered, democratic trading alternatives.
 Fair trade is more than just trading: it proves that greater justice in world trade is possible.
 The fair trade movement values cooperative work and democratic, transparent decision making as a critical component of empowerment.
-It builds peoples’ power in the face of globalization and highlights the need for change in the rules and practice of conventional trade, while demonstrating how a successful business can meet a triple bottom line.
+It builds peoples’ power in the face of globalization and highlights the need for change in the rules and practice of conventional trade.